AlexHer15/traffic_light/README.md

 And for multiple traffic lights u can change and use the place_light and pub_location launch files witch ask for it's new position in xyz and it's quadric orientation.

 ## **Traffic light's states**

+Based on the number send by change_state the traffic light has the following states:

 ![Marker](traffic_light_state.png)